 Why go Plant Based?

-I turned to the healthful plant based diet over 2 years ago and so far I haven’t fallen to pieces, or wasted away to nothing through the non eating of animal products like some predicted.
+I turned to the healthful plant based eating over 2 years ago and so far I haven’t fallen to pieces, or wasted away to nothing through the non eating of animal products like some predicted.
 In fact, my body is thriving more than EVER, and in these past couple of years I have seen and felt my health reach new and staggering heights.

 I’m not saying that it will be the cure all for serious health conditions; I wouldn’t know about that, but I have certainly seen some improvements of my own chronic health issues which I presumed were just a normal part of life that I just had to live with – but not anymore!
 In no particular order these improvements include:-